 The 2-mile walk across to Seaton on the South West Coast Path offers stunning views of both coast and countryside.
 Once in Seaton head for the Seaton Electric Tramway (on Harbour Road car park) and take the tram 4 miles inland to the historic rebellious town of Colyton.
 The route takes you alongside the estuary, a haven for a large variety of birds and wildlife.
 Once at Colyton station there is a cafe and shop.
 During the peak season there is a horse-drawn wagon that will take you the short distance into the town of Colyton where, we would urge you to wander along the river or through the quaint back streets.
 There are a variety of fascinating, individual shops to investigate, 3 pubs and cafes to grab a bite to eat before your return journey.
 Trams run regularly during the season and take 25 minutes each way.

 Jurassic Coast double decker bus (X53):

-This is a brilliant service, and means you can leave the car behind, sit ‘up top’and enjoy the stunning views.
-It also means of course that it could be ‘free’if you are of the ‘magic age’for a concessionary bus pass!
+This is a brilliant service, and means you can leave the car behind, sit "up top" and enjoy the stunning views.
+It also means, of course, that it could be "free" if you are of the "magic age" for a concessionary bus pass!
 The service runs from Exeter to Poole and passes through Beer for either direction.
-We have always particularly enjoyed the Beer to Weymouth leg, which takes about 2 hrs.
+We have always particularly enjoyed the Beer to Weymouth leg which, takes about 2 hours.
 Hugging the coast you get fantastic views of Abbotsbury and Chesil Beach.
-It stops off at Bridport en route for a ‘loo stop’and takes a break on Weymouth sea front before continuing on it’s way to Poole.
-The service currently operates every 2hrs 7 days a week.
+It stops off at Bridport en route for a "loo stop" and takes a break on Weymouth sea front before continuing on it's way to Poole.
+T he service currently operates every 2hrs, 7 days a week.